Prague best photography spots: 35+ most beautiful photo opportunities

 Wenceslas square

-The last Prague Photography spot is Wenceslas Square.
-This enormous Square, sadly famous for being the place where the revolution of 1969 against the Soviet Invasion of Czechoslovakia took place, is a great photography spot.
+The last of the Prague Photography spots on this guide is Wenceslas Square.
+This enormous Square, famous for being the place where the revolution of 1969 against the Soviet Invasion of Czechoslovakia took place, is a great photography spot.
 In fact, there are two photos that can be taken there.

 The first one is from the end of the square, with views over the Prague National Museum, and the second one is from the stairs of the museum, with views over the square itself.

 These are the Best Prague photography spots.
-If you want to visit Prague, find more travel information on my dedicated page here, and if you have any specific questions, send me a DM on Instagram (@aniolvisuals) or through the contact form.
-For any professional inquiries, send me a message at hello@aniolvisuals.com.
+If you want to visit Prague, find more travel information on my dedicated page here, and if you have any specific questions, you can schedule a 1on1 call with me using the link below.
+For more travel photography inspiration, follow me on Instagram (@aniolvisuals).